-You do not require a separate diploma or a permit to work in the Netherlands or to establish a business in the Netherlands.
-However, you are only allowed to practise certain professions if you meet specific requirements.
-There are regulated professions.
+You do not need a separate diploma or a permit to work in the Netherlands or to establish a business in the Netherlands.
+However, for certain professions you need to meet specific professional requirements.
+These are regulated professions.
 If you do not have a regulated profession, you do not need to meet these requirements.

 Regulated professions in the Netherlands

 Practicing a regulated profession is restricted to those who meet the professional qualifications required by law.
 You must prove that you have the right education and professional experience to practise this profession.
 You must:

 - have a diploma or certificate;

 - take certain exams and/or;